-Very similar to other members of the group and detailed examination is essential.
+Very similar to other members of the group and microscopic examination of the genitalia is necessary to confirm identification.

 Voucher specimens of all species in the aureolus group are essential (P. aureolus, P. buxi, P. cespitum, P. collinus, P. longipalpis and P. praedatus).